Reciprocity Process

 2. Have a valid National Registry Paramedic card.

-3. Complete and submit the ALS reciprocity application at miemsslicense.com.
+3. Complete and submit the application for ALS reciprocity at miemsslicense.com.

 Upon submission of the all of the above information:

-You will be notified by MIEMSS, in writing, that your application has been received and that you are eligible for the ALS Protocol Examination.
-The Protocol Examination may be taken at the local MIEMSS regional office.
+You will be notified by MIEMSS, in writing, that your application has been received.

-Upon completion of all of the above requirements, a reciprocity applicant may be eligible for licensure as a Maryland Paramedic for a period up to the NRP expiration date, plus one month.
+Upon completion of all of the above requirements, a reciprocity applicant may be eligible for licensure as a Maryland Paramedic until April 30th of the year the individual’s National Registry expires.

 Human Trafficking GET HELP